westonkl/InterviewPrep/README.md

 Mixin- a class that contains methods for other classes without having to be the parent class

 ----------------------------------------------------------------

+I am working on filling out this section, but this is most likely the **most important** section for a technical interview.
+Mastering your data structures and algorithms will help you solve any problem thrown at you.

 - Big O Notation:
 Coding-interview university github